litmuschaos/v1-litmus-docs/docs/gcp-vm-disk-loss.md

 ### Check Chaos Experiment Result

-- Check whether the application is resilient to the gcp-vm-instance-stop, once the experiment (job) is completed.
+- Check whether the application is resilient to the GCP disk loss, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

-  `kubectl describe chaosresult gcp-vm-chaos-gcp-vm-instance-stop`
+  `kubectl describe chaosresult gcp-disk-chaos-gcp-vm-disk-loss`

-### GCP VM Instance Stop Experiment Demo
+### GCP VM Disk Loss Experiment Demo

 - A sample recording of this experiment execution will be added soon.